Ken11514/AAE2004_t1_GP8/Task_2/readme.md

 - Finding the lowest Trip Cost in pothntial.

 ## Caution
-**all variable must be specified**
+**All variable must be specified**
-In Task2.py some new variabl were created for jet stream area
+.In Task2.py some new variabl were created for jet stream area
 1. jc_x    : "j"stand fof jet-steam , "c"stand for cost-intesive-area,"x"stand for x-coordinate
 2. jc_y    :similar to 1, "y"stand for y-coordinate